-- Quantitatively size their software using ISO/IEC 20926 IFPUG 4.3 unadjusted or IFPUG CPM 4.3 functional sizing Methodology. - Quantitatively size their software project for input into project effort, cost and schedule estimates. - Manage their software application portfolio by recording a quantitative audit trail of functional changes for each release, mapping changes to a specific change request, release or project.

-Graphically model the functionality of their software projects or applications for documentation and SCOPE negotiation purposes.
+- Quantitatively size their software using ISO/IEC 20926 IFPUG 4.3 unadjusted or IFPUG CPM 4.3 functional sizing Methodology. - Collect Applications Development and Maintenance and Support Metrics for productivity and quality reporting. - Quantitatively size their software project for input into project effort, cost and schedule estimates. - Manage their software application portfolio by recording a quantitative audit trail of functional changes for each release, mapping changes to a specific change request, release or project. - Graphically model the functionality of their software projects or applications for documentation and SCOPE negotiation purposes.

-Familiarity with Microsoft Windows® and some familiarity with functional decomposition techniques is assumed.
+Familiarity with Microsoft Windows® and some familiarity with functional decomposition techniques are assumed.
 For quantitative sizing some knowledge of the IFPUG Functional Size Methodology is required.
 See www.ifpug.org